 Renaming the practice, Komyo ReikiDo puts a greater emphasis on the spiritual aspect (practice) of Reiki Ryoho and adds clarification that Komyo ReikiDo is more than a hands-on healing art.
 It is a practice meant first and foremost to be a spiritual path for personal enrichment and enlightenment, with the enhanced hands-on healing ability as an outgrowth of that inner working.

 And as we believe that the basis of genuine happiness is good health, we strive to improve the mind and body, and maintain optimal health by means of daily Reiki practice.
 Through daily Komyo ReikiDo practice, we continue to cultivate and uplift our spirituality in order to attain the ultimate objective of Reiki Ryoho, which is ‘Satori’ (individual enlightened understanding).
 Komyo ReikiDo practice is a gateway to this spiritual awakening, as well as to ‘Anshin Ritsumei’ (absolute inner peace).

-Komyo ReikiDo, the system Hyakuten Inamoto Sensei has created, presents Reiki as it was understood and commonly practiced in the 1920’s and 1930’s in Japan.
-This system places emphasis on spiritual unfoldment through the practice of Reiki Ryoho, aiming for ‘Satori’ or enlightenment.
+Komyo ReikiDo, the system Hyakuten Inamoto Sensei has created, places emphasis on spiritual unfoldment through the practice of Reiki Ryoho, aiming for ‘Satori’ or enlightenment.
 Hyakuten Sensei developed Komyo Reiki Kai in 1998 (changing the name in 2016 to Komyo ReikiDo) and began holding classes.